joctaTorres/StudyTexts/LINUX/Processes.md

 	- **RES** is the memory consumed by the process in RAM;
 	- And **%MEM** expresses this value as a percentage of the total RAM available.
 Finally, “SHR” is the amount of memory shared with other processes.
 6. **S** value shows the process state in the single-letter form (a process may be in various states).
+	-  The status of the task which can be one of:
+		- D = uninterruptible sleep
+		- R = running
+		- S = sleeping
+		- T = stopped by job control signal
+		- t = stopped by debugger during trace
+		- Z = zombie

 7. **TIME+** is the total CPU time used by the process since it started, precise to the hundredths of a second.
-8. The **COMMAND** column shows the command associated whit the process.
+8. The **COMMAND** column shows the command name associated whit the process.

-### The _ps_ and related commands:
+### The _ps_ commands:

 Theres also the `ps` command.
 The `ps` (i.e., process status) command is also used to provide information about the currently running processes.

 > While the `top` command is mostly used interactively, `ps` is designed for non-interactive use (scripts, extracting some information with shell pipelines etc.)

 While `top` allows you to display all processes statistics continuously, the `ps` gives you a **single snapshot of the running active processes** (statical).

+> From the _man ps_: "By default, ps selects all processes with the same effective user ID (euid=EUID) as the current user and associated with the same terminal as the invoker.
+It displays the process ID (pid=PID), the terminal associated with the process (tname=TTY), the cumulated CPU time in [DD-]hh:mm:ss format (time=TIME), and the executable name (ucmd=CMD).

+That means the `ps` command without any arguments, displays processes for the current shell and same effective user ID.

+You can use the `-A` or `-e` flag to select all processes.
-Despite that, it's also possible to list all processes and their status and resource usage using `ps aux`.
+It's also possible to list all processes and their status and resource usage using `ps aux`.

 > Basically, the `aux` means: a = show processes for all users; u = display the process's user/owner; x = also show processes not attached to a terminal

-Typically, the `ps aux` command is used like this:
+Typically, the `ps aux` and `ps -A`commands are used like this:

 ```
 $ ps aux | grep [PROCESS YOU'RE LOOKING FOR]

+or

+$ ps -A | grep [PROCESS YOU'RE LOOKING FOR]
 ```

 Now, if you're looking for an determined PID, you can use the `pgrep` command.